Multiband linear cellular automata and endomorphisms of algebraic vector groups

 In fact, most (bio-)chemical applications use state spaces of greater complexity than merely a single bit.

-In this paper we link the dynamics of such automata corresponds to that of endomorphisms of the vector group $\Ga^r(\overline \Fp)$, where $\overline \Fp$ is the algebraic closure of $\Fp$.
+In this paper we link the dynamics of such automata to that of endomorphisms of the vector group $\Ga^r(\overline \Fp)$, where $\overline \Fp$ is the algebraic closure of $\Fp$.
 Results on periodic points for the cellular automaton follow in a straightforward manner from our previous study of dynamics on algebraic groups \cite{BCH}, similarly to how Ward was able to use prior number-theoretical work for $r=1$.
-It applies to general $r \geq 1$ (and thus, also to higher order additive cellular automata over $\Fp$) and allows us to avoid considering special cases, only requiring a bit of algebra as in \cite[\S 4.2]{BCH}.
+Our results apply to general $r \geq 1$ (and thus, also to higher order additive cellular automata over $\Fp$) and allow us to avoid considering special cases, only requiring some algebra as in \cite[\S 5.2]{BCH}.